lsst-sitcom/sitcomtn-145/index.rst

 Introduction
 ============
-On the night of Saturday, March 9, during laser tracker testing, measurements were taken at zenith on the ComCam hexapod.
+On the night of Saturday, March 9, during laser tracker testing, measurements were taken at the zenith of the ComCam hexapod.
 Observations in the laser tracker’s watcher window indicated that the laser could not lock onto its targets, with target movement showing approximately 2 mm displacement in the X-axis.
 As a precautionary measure, the telescope was placed in Lockout/Tagout (LOTO), and personnel proceeded to the 8th floor.
 There, an unusual noise was immediately detected from the top end of the telescope, described as resembling: